 College and Career Readiness:

 CEF is partnering with CUSD to bring the national award winning AVID curriculum for College and Career Readiness courses to both the middle and high schools.
 For the first time it will now be a 6th-12th grade program so that all our students develop the critical thinking and organizational skills to be prepared for and successful in college.
 CEF is also funding Computer science classes and science curriculum instructor collaboration time for elementary through high school.

 - AVID 6th Grade and 12th: $25,000

 - Science Teacher Collaboration: $10,000

-CEF is seeking to inspire new innovations and providing sixteen $1000 grants, eleven for CUSD Faculty and five for student/faculty sponsored innovations.
+CEF is seeking to inspire new innovations and providing eight $1000 grants for CUSD student/faculty sponsored innovations.

 - Faculty/Student Innovation Grants: $8,000